phaze-the-dumb/Phaze-Docs/beatsaber-modding/further-modding/config-utils.md

 ```cpp
 getModConfig.VarName.SetValue("My New Value");
 ```
-This will set that value to `My New Value`
+This will set that value to `My New Value` and it auto saves